ASME/OSHA HOIST INSPECTIONS

 - Rope or load chain reeving for compliance with recommendations from the hoist manufacturer

-Consists of examination by a qualified person.
-Written records are required.
+Periodic hoist inspections consist of examination by a qualified person.
+Written records of periodic inspections are required.

 - Fasteners for evidence of loosening

 - Load blocks, suspension housings, hand chain wheels, chain attachments, clevises, yokes, suspension bolts, shafts, gears, bearings, pins, roller and locking and clamping devices for evidence of wear, corrosion, cracks and distortion

 - Hook retraining nuts or collars and pins, welds or rivets used to secure the retaining members for evidence of damage